sladkovm/vmpy/README.md

 The *Velometria.py* library provides the following functionality:

 * Python wrapper around the Strava API v3 for fetching Athletes and Activities data
-* Library for calculating and visualising various sport performance metrics (will be added soon)
+* Library for calculating and visualising various sport performance metrics (see methods of Activity and CompareActivities classes)
 * Support for mongodb import/export that can be used in combination with a Meteor.js app (will be added soon)